 Even when you’ve removed the gel from it, an ice pack’s plastic coating can still feel sticky and wet.
-Ice packs are made up of a specialized kind of plastic that cannot be recycled by a basic recycler.
+Ice packs are made up of a specialized kind of plastic that a basic recycler cannot recycle.

 This is somewhat similar to the plastic that grocery shopping bags are made up of.
-If your home recycling system allows such plastics to be recycled in the curbside container, then you’re good to go.
-You can simply put the wet plastic in your recycler, and you’re done.
+You’re good to go if your home recycling system allows such plastics to be recycled in the curbside container.
+You can put the wet plastic in your recycler, and you’re done.

 On the other hand, if your recycler isn’t capable of recycling such stuff (more probable), you will have to take it to a specialized recycling space.
 This is why it becomes necessary to dry and clean the plastic to whatever extent possible before you take it out.

 By doing so, you can save your clothes and your car seat from getting stained.
-Some recycling units also offer discounts to customers who present them with cleaner and less-messier stuff to recycle.
+Some recycling units also offer discounts to customers who present them with cleaner and less messy stuff to recycle.

 4. Take the Plastic To a Recycler

 Chances are that your recycling machine cannot recycle the ice pack plastic.
-This is why, once the plastic pieces are dry and clean, you should pack them neatly in a cloth bag and drop this bag to a nearby recycling unit.
-After this, the decision of whether you want to take the recycled stuff back home or leave it there is yours.
+This is why, once the plastic pieces are dry and clean, you should pack them neatly in a cloth bag and drop this bag at a nearby recycling unit.
+After this, whether you want to take the recycled stuff back home or leave it, there is yours.

 Most of the ice packs are reusable.
-You can store them in a freezer and use them to soothe injuries or keep your drinks cold on a picnic or sports event.
+You can store them in a freezer to soothe injuries or keep your drinks cold on a picnic or sports event.
 In any case, throwing the ice packs away shouldn’t be your choice.

-People all over the world are taking simple steps towards a better and cleaner environment.
-Ice packs can contribute a lot to the landfill and might become a new bio-hazard soon.
+People worldwide are taking simple steps towards a better and cleaner environment.
+Ice packs can contribute greatly to landfills and might become a new bio-hazard soon.

-This is why you should try your best to recycle any ice pack that you have laying around.
+This is why you should try your best to recycle any ice pack that you have to lie around.
 Doing so takes us a little closer to having a clean environment for the coming generations.